-Many marketing professionals will have the opportunity to secure their place at their current company, grow their careers, or move to another high-paying job in the coming year.
+Many marketing professionals will have the opportunity to secure their place at their current company, grow their careers, or move to another high-paying job this year.
 As marketing and advertising recruiters, we recommend you keep your current skills sharp–and add a few new ones that are in high demand but low supply.

-Make a resolution in the coming year to round out your marketing stack and make yourself even more desirable to employers.
+Make a resolution to round out your marketing stack and make yourself even more desirable to employers.
 Need somewhere to start?
 Try one of these hot emerging skills that employers want but the marketing workforce hasn’t yet fully adopted:

 1. Data Presentation